mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/user-password-credential.md

 ---
 title: UserPasswordCredential class
-description: The user name and password information of UserPasswordCredential may be used to establish authenticated connections to databases that require such information.
+description: "The user name and password information of UserPasswordCredential may be used to establish authenticated connections to databases that require such inf"

-User and Password properties may be set or initialized to null values, in which case the return val
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The user name and password information of UserPasswordCredential may be